EV-OD/nepaliDate/DOCUMENTATION.md

     *   `GET` handler that returns a JSON object containing detailed API documentation for the Nepali Calendar API.
     *   Dynamically fetches available BS years using `getBsYears()` to include in the documentation.
     *   Constructs example request URLs based on the current request's origin.
     *   Defines the structure of `BsMonthData` and `BsDayData` and explains each field.
 Includes comprehensive descriptions, notes on delimiters (`_::_`), and the `ne` field for Nepali dates in English numerals.
 Content is optimized for keywords like "Nepali Calendar API", "Bikram Sambat API", and "event data".
 Its `apiName` is "NepaliDate: Nepali Calendar & Bikram Sambat API".
+Contact email is `contact@sevenx.com.np`.
 *   **`src/app/api/calendar/[...params]/route.ts`**:
     *   `GET` handler for fetching calendar data for a specific BS year and month.
     *   Extracts year and month from the dynamic path parameters.